aybarra/chewie-handbook/README.md

 Rationale: He will find the biggest dog in the pen and get them to chase him.... if they catch him and the big dog is rough he's gonna get hurt.

 # General Notes:
 1. His energy will match your input and enthusiasm, if you are down to play he will play....if you want to chill and sit on the couch he'll come sit next to you.
+2. Consider using the crate at night if you find he's exploring too much at night, I suspect he'll get sleepy at the normal times so that won't be an issue, but just in case use the crate to avoid him getting into anything while you're sleeping.
+Depending on how the light hits your apartment he'll be up when the sun comes up.

 # Included Equipment & Consumables
  - 2 dog bowls
+   - One for food, one for water.
+He will finish his 1 scoop of food within a minute of it being distributed, but for water you can fill up the other bowl and leave it somewhere central and keep an eye on it.... depending on the weather he may drink more or less.
  - 1 tub of dog food with yellow scoop
    - He eats 1 yellow scoop of food in the morning *after* he is walked, and one in the evening *after* he is walked
    - The tub of food will be filled in case we're delayed at all, but keep in mind he will *not* finish the entire tub before we return from our trip.
 Strictly feed him 2 yellow scoops of food total per day.